redis/node-redis/README.md

 The only difference between .batch and .multi is that no transaction is going to be used.
 Be aware that the errors are - just like in multi statements - in the result.
 Otherwise both, errors and results could be returned at the same time.

+If you fire many commands at once this is going to boost the execution speed significantly (see the benchmark section).
+Please remember that all commands are kept in memory until they are fired.

 ## Monitor mode

 Redis supports the `MONITOR` command, which lets you see all commands received by the Redis server